Permutation groups arising from pattern involvement: Imprimitive groups

 \begin{claim} If $t-2 \sim_\Pi t-1$ and $\pi(t-1) > \pi(t)$, then $\pi(i) > \pi(t)$ for all $i < t$ and $\pi(i) < \pi(t)$ for all $i > t$. \end{claim}

 \begin{claim} If $t \sim_\Pi t+1$ and $\pi(t-1) > \pi(t)$, then $\pi(i) > \pi(t)$ for all $i < t$ and $\pi(i) < \pi(t)$ for all $i > t$. \end{claim}

-Claims~\ref{clm:t2t1desc} and \ref{clm:tt1desc} can be proved in a similar way as Claims~\ref{clm:t2t1asc} and \ref{clm:tt1asc}, with the following changes: in statements about the relative order of elements $a$, $b$, $c$, $d$, the ordering is reversed, i.e., the relation symbols ``$<$'' and ``$>$'' must be interchanged.
-Additionally, when we speak of the values of patterns $\subpermsimple{\pi}{i}$ at various points, the elements $a$, $b$, $c$, $d$ must be interchanged with $a-1$, $b-1$, $c-1$, $d-1$, respectively.
+Claims~\ref{clm:t2t1desc} and \ref{clm:tt1desc} are proved in a similar way as Claims~\ref{clm:t2t1asc} and \ref{clm:tt1asc}, with the following changes: in statements about the ordering of elements $a$, $b$, $c$, $d$, $e$, the order is reversed, i.e., the relation symbols ``$<$'' and ``$>$'' must be interchanged.
+Additionally, when we speak of the values of $\subpermsimple{\pi}{i}$ at various points, we must interchange $a$ with $a-1$, $b$ with $b-1$, $c$ with $c-1$, and $d$ with $d-1$. \end{quotation}